stti1020/swe/README.md

 ### How the installation works

-The installation will create all necessary and translated files into the folder 'build' and its substructure.
+The installation will create all necessary and translated files into the folder 'dist' and its substructure.

 ### I want more of Angular
 * Check out [the official Angular website](https://angularjs.org).